-If you are a company interested in hosting an MSc placement this summer, you can find more information on the MBN website.
+If you are a company interested in hosting an MSc placement this summer to carry out a short data science project, read more about our MSc industry placements.
 Due to restrictions imposed to fight Covid-19, we are now looking for placements that can be carried out by our students remotely.

 Read a blog by a host company DataPA who really benefited from their student placement: MSc machine learning placement produces fantastic results with automatic forecasting